immcantation/scoper/docs/topics/spectralClones.md

 :   number of cores to distribute the function over.

 verbose
-:   if `TRUE` report a summary of each step cloning process;
-if `FALSE` process cloning silently.
+:   if `TRUE` prints out a summary of each step cloning process. if `FALSE` (default) process cloning silently.

-log_verbose
-:   if `TRUE` write verbose logging to a file in `out_dir`.

-out_dir
+log
-:   specify the output directory to save `log_verbose`.
-The input file directory is used if this is not specified.
+:   specify the output path/filename.txt to save `verbose`.
+The input file directory is used if path is not specified.
+The default is `log_verbose.txt`.
+Pass `NULL` for no action.

 summarize_clones
 :   if `TRUE` performs a series of analysis to assess the clonal landscape.